-In last-minute swap, an animated, young pianist takes the stage at Merrill
+Animated young pianist an impressive late fill-in on stage at Merrill

 Vondráček, who was born in the Czech Republic and has lived in Boston since he completed his studies at the New England Conservatory, won first prize at the Queen Elisabeth Competition in Brussels in 2016.
 Reports from the competition that year suggested that he was a clear favorite nearly from the start, and indeed, in addition to his prize, he won the top prize in one of the contest’s two audience polls.

-His performance on Sunday suggested some reasons for that appeal.
+His performance Sunday suggested some reasons for that appeal.
 The main one is that, although his command is such that he can play at unusually brisk tempos, usually without sacrificing control or detail, the occasional imprecision or fleeting balance miscalculation suggested that he prized excitement over fastidiousness.
 That’s a choice that concert audiences appreciate, because a performance that is note-perfect but risk-averse just doesn’t get the heart pumping.

 He is also an animated, unusually demonstrative player.
 There was a moment during his opening work, Brahms’ Sonata No. 3 in F minor (Op.
 5), when he raised his left hand above the keyboard, nearly to face level, and executed a strange, finger-wiggling conducting gesture.
 And in the finale of Schubert’s Sonata in B-flat major (D. 960), he looked as if he were intent on not just playing, but thwacking the sustained G (in octaves) that begins many of the movement’s episodes.